tenox7/wfm/README.md

 # WFM - Web File Manager
 WFM is a web file management application.
 It allows to perform regular file and folder operations such as upload, download, rename, delete files and organize directory tree structure using standard web browser.
-The application has an integrated GIT client using libgit2 library.
-It can track and commit all file change operations in to a to a GIT repository.
+Text files can be edited directly in the browser.

-The app allows editing small text files directly in the browser using textarea.
+An integrated GIT client can track and auto commit all file change operations in to a to a GIT repository.

-Since WFM lets you edit html and markdown documents over the web and has GIT change control, you can think and use WFM as a small Content Management System (CMS).
+WFM is most commonly used as a web front end for an FTP server.
+However since you can edit html and markdown documents over the web and there is GIT backed version control, you can think and use WFM as a small Content Management System (CMS).

 Unlike other similar appliactions, WFM is compatible with most modern and legacy web browsers dating back to Internet Explorer 1.5, Netscape 1.0 and